 There are certain benefits families can offer their caregiver that are considered non-taxable forms of compensation.
 That means the value of these benefits are not counted toward the part of their pay that has Social Security, Medicare or income taxes withheld.
 Non-taxable benefits include:

-- Up to $260 per month for parking at the workplace and/or public transportation facility.
+Up to $270 per month for parking at the workplace and/or public transportation facility.

-- Cell phone service — as long as the use of a cell phone is a necessary requirement of the job.
+Cell phone service — as long as the use of a cell phone is a necessary requirement of the job.

 Au pairs are foreign nationals — young people from a different country who are looking to come to the country for one year as a part of an au pair program.
 They work in child care, take classes and experience American life.
 It's like they're one-part nanny and one-part exchange student.

-An au pair lives with a host family, cares for their children and, in return, the hosts provide room, board, and a stipend.
+An au pair lives with a host family, cares for their children and, in return, the hosts provide room, board and a stipend.
 They're usually less expensive than a nanny but also have less training.
 They're typically better for older children than younger.

 Your kids get out of school at 3 p.m., but you don't get home from work until 6.
 What do you do?
-When you need is someone to watch your kids for a few short hours, a great cost-effective option can be hiring a teenage babysitter to help out.
-Teens typically get out of school before younger children and are great for keeping younger kids occupied or prodding slightly older kids to get homework done.
+When all you need is someone to watch your kids for a few short hours, a great cost-effective option can be hiring a teenage babysitter to help out.
+Teens typically get out of school before younger children and are great for keeping younger kids occupied or prodding school-aged kids to get homework done.

-Children born close together or further apart may help reduce your overall child care costs.
-There are pros and cons to both.
+Children born close together or further apart may help reduce your overall child care costs, and there are pros and cons either way.
 Some day care centers or sitters may offer a reduced rate for the second child if both are enrolled at the same time.
-On the other hand, waiting a few years in between each child allows you to save, plan, and perhaps just pay for care for the youngest child if the other is old enough to be enrolled in school.
+On the other hand, waiting a few years in between each child allows you to save, plan and perhaps just pay for care for the youngest child right when the other is old enough to be enrolled in school.

 It really does take a village, doesn't it?
 If you happen to live nearby family members, like grandparents or aunts and uncles, ask them if they would be willing to care for your children while you're away at work.
 This could be a part-time or full-time arrangement, depending on the willingness of the family member.
 Be open, understanding and flexible when asking them about the possibility.
 You may want to consider offering a small amount of money to the family member for their services.
 Take into account any transportation and food costs for each child that the family member may expect you to cover.

-18. Child Care and Development Fund
+19. Look into the Child Care and Development Fund

 Above all, remember that child care is not something you want to scrimp on.
 Everybody's child care situation is different and it's important to remember that being flexible and open to a variety of options will yield the best returns for your family.
 You should invest in the highest quality you can afford to make sure your children are taken care of by someone who is experienced, nurturing, responsible and dependable.